 <form method="POST" action="foobar.cgi"> <input type=text name="birthyear"> <input type=hidden name="person" value="daniel"> <input type=submit name="press" value="OK"> </form>

-To POST this with curl, you won't have to think about if the fields are hidden or not.
-To curl they're all the same:
+To POST this with curl, you will not have to think about if the fields are hidden or not.
+To curl they are all the same:

 curl --data "birthyear=1905&press=OK&person=daniel" [URL]

 When you are about to fill in a form and send it to a server by using curl instead of a browser, you are of course interested in sending a POST exactly the way your browser does.